 My firm requirement, black and white with no negotiations, is to not step foot in a gym to workout if it has been less than six weeks.
 I do believe that mom is a superhero.
 However, I want the new mama to spend time bonding and cultivating a relationship with her new baby.
 Watching your partner workout or walks with the baby are fine.

 My soft requirement, as in there is wiggle room, is to let 12 weeks play out and see how it goes.
 If week eight rolls around and you are feeling good, then try out your usual class.
 Keep in mind that it will not feel the same.
-You may only want to do half of the workout or class.
+Consider getting one of these workout sets for women and try to do half of the workout or class.
 Keep your focus on your baby and slowly integrate your workouts.

 Once you are back in the gym, eight weeks or even twelve weeks later, focus on movement.
 Just as during pregnancy, this is not the time for PRs.
 This is the time to re-introduce correct biomechanics to your body.
 This is the time to activate your glute muscles.
 This is the time to teach your lats to engage and to set your shoulders.
 This is the time to find and establish the hollow position, so that when you do start to move weight again that you do so correctly and efficiently.